 But if you want to know what retirement lifestyle your current super account balance is likely to deliver compared to other retirees, a good place to start is the ASFA Retirement Standard.
-This benchmark is updated quarterly and is used throughout the super and retirement industry as a starting point for retirement planning.
+This benchmark is updated quarterly with the latest information on costs and is used throughout the super and retirement industry as a starting point for retirement planning.

-* All figures in 2018 dollars using 2.75% AWE as deflator and assumed investment earning rate of 6%.
+* All figures in today’s dollars using 2.75% AWE as deflator and assumed investment earning rate of 6%.

 A comfortable retirement requires a larger balance in your super account.
 If you want to be able to take domestic holidays and the occasional overseas holiday, go to restaurants and enjoy a good range and quality of food and take part in a range of regular leisure activities, you will need to ensure you have this sort of balance in your super account.

 Behind the average super balance for your age?
 Five action steps to consider